 After discussion with Saint Vincent de Paul members and community members, we began to search for a way to prevent individuals from even becoming involved with high interest loans or car title loans and also connect individuals with a bank account.
 If individuals had access to a small loan with low interest, they could meet their expenses without falling into poverty.

 After substantial research, we discovered that other Saint Vincent de Paul groups had started low-interest loan programs.
 One was started in Belleville, IL, a suburb of St. Louis, MO, Indianapolis, IN, and Austin, TX.
 These programs provided us with guidance as we designed this project.
 Our first partner is True Core Credit Union in Newark Ohio.
-We are working to formalize more partnerships in Franklin County as well as other counties in the Columbus Diocese.
+Since that time, we have established partnerships with Metro Federal Credit Union in Franklin County, Chivaho Federal Credit Union in Ross County, and CME Federal Credit Union in Delaware and Fairfield Counties.
+Our new partnerships will make their first loans in late 2017 or early 2018.